josemiguelmelo/traceability-workshop/workshop/services/docs/docs/index.md

 4. [Logs](http://logs.traceability.localhost/app/discover)

-# Instructions
+## Instructions

 Now, you will be able to explore Jaeger and some of the features it can bring.
 During the experimentation process, write down findings. (feel free to go further and explore more 💪)

+!!! warning
+    Don't forget to open API Documentation and Jaeger from the links above! 😅

+    When it comes the time, Kafka UI and Logs also.

 The exercises will be splitted into small parts:

-## 1. Explore success and error logs
+### 1. Explore success and error logs

 In this section, use Jaeger to explore failed and successful requests; which systems were involved on the request; etc.
 In this section, it should only be used the Jaeger service *user-management-application*.

+!!! tip
-> Explore Jaeger filters to find, for example, requests with errors, specific request paths, etc.
+    Explore Jaeger filters to find, for example, requests with errors, specific request paths, etc.

 For each request below, answer AT LEAST to the following questions:

     1. What happened in the background?
     2. How many components were involved in this request?
+    3. Try to explain what each component is doing.
-    3. What was the error (in case it is applicable) and where did it happen (database, before database, ...)?
+    4. What was the error (in case it is applicable)?
+        Where did it happen (database, before database, ...)?
+    5. Fix the error in the request.
+    6. Retry the list and find requests.

 **Requests:**